thin-edge/opcua-solution-blueprint/README.md

 Find an example docker compose to run the opcua-device-gateway with the container-bundle in this repo under software [docker-compose-opcua-device-gateway-container-bundle.yml](https://raw.githubusercontent.com/thin-edge/opcua-solution-demo/refs/heads/main/software/docker-compose-opcua-device-gateway-container-bundle.yml)

-You can deploy it via software management like in the examples above.
+You can deploy it via software management like in the examples above but you need to make sure that the TEDGE_C8Y_URL environment variable is set correctly in the docker-compose file.